-- a) First offense up to three (3) days out-of-school suspension. - b) Second offense up to five (5) days out-of-school suspension. - c) Third offense -up to ten (10) days out-of-school suspension or greater action appropriate to the student's past disciplinary history. - 10.
+- a) First offense up to three (3) days out-of-school suspension. - b) Second offense up to five (5) days out-of-school suspension. - c) Third offense -up to ten (10) days out-of-school suspension or greater action appropriate to the student's past disciplinary history. - 9.
+Disciplinary problems of a serious nature, which are not included in the above will be handled accordingly by administrators and may be referred to the superintendent for expulsion review. - 10.
 Driving recklessly on school property or breaking Pennsylvania driving laws while coming to or going home from school or school event is prohibited.
 In addition to driving suspension, students may be subjected to additional disciplinary action as deemed appropriate by school administration. - a) First offense may result in a suspension of driving privileges for up to 30 school days. - b) Second offense (as well as subsequent offenses) may result in a suspension of driving privileges for up to 180 school days.